Endangered Species Act of 1973: Economic consequences and perverse incentives

 Notwithstanding the 1978 and 1982 amendments, one widely held opinion remains that the protections afforded to listed species curtail economic activity.
 In the extreme, economic consequences can induce perverse incentives by which landowners actively curtail their lands from attracting endangered species.
 An example in the eastern USA pertains to the endangered red-cockaded woodpecker.
-A study of some 1,000 privately owned forest plots within the range of the woodpecker found that when landowners observed pine growth maturing to a stage in which it might attract nesting woodpeckers, they were more likely to harvest – regardless of timber prices at the time.
+A 1995 study of some 1,000 privately owned forest plots within the range of the woodpecker found that when landowners observed pine growth maturing to a stage in which it might attract nesting woodpeckers, they were more likely to harvest – regardless of timber prices at the time.
 This is a form of intentional habitat destruction for avoiding economic consequences.
 By 2024, however, recovery actions had gone well enough for the federal agency to downlist the species from endangered to threatened.
+Downlisting was achieved in large part because of a linked pair of innovative conservation documents negotiated between landowners and the federal agency: Conservation Benefit Agreement (CBA) and Enhancement of Survival (EOS) permit.

 Legislators have expressed that the ESA has been "weaponized," particularly against western states, constraining state government choices about the use of public lands.
 The case of the protracted dispute over the greater sage-grouse is one such example, and the spotted owl is another.
 In the extreme is the largely western saying pertaining to endangered animals, such as wolves: "shoot, shovel, and shut up."
 Rep. Don Young (Alaska), the longest-serving Republican congressman, said in 2018, "As the one person in the Congress, the only one, that voted for the Endangered Species Act, please beat me with a whip."

 Some economists have stated that finding a way to reduce such perverse incentives would lead to more effective protection of endangered species.
 One suggestion for ending perverse incentives would be to compensate property owners for protecting endangered species, rather than having an endangered species regarded as a potential financial loss.
 Professor Jonathan Adler of Case Western Law School has argued that requiring compensation for the costs of ESA land-use controls could make the Act more effective, because compensation: